KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 [https://youtu.be/VM6uiOfE8z4](https://youtu.be/VM6uiOfE8z4)

 **Significance:**
-2NO + 2 witch might be a viable set for an at least C1 Klee and makes animation cancelling more worth it as it triggers \(Klee’s C1\) by AAing and skills.
+2NO + 2 witch might be a viable set for an at least C1 Klee and makes animation cancelling more worth it as it triggers \(Klee’s C1\) by AAing and Skills.

 ### Klee 4CW 3 stacks